gavinbunney/terraform-provider-kubectl/docs/resources/kubectl_manifest.md

 You can obfuscate fields in the diff output by setting the `sensitive_fields` option.
 This allows you to hide arbitrary field content by suppressing the information in the diff.

 By default, this is set to `["data"]` for all `v1/Secret` manifests.

+The fields provided should use dot-separater syntax to specify the field to obfuscate.

 ```hcl
 resource "kubectl_manifest" "test" {